-With everyone caught up in the excitement of the World Cup, we thought it would be fun to do a little research on Mormons who have excelled in this world-wide sport.
-Tell us who we missed in the comments below!
+With everyone caught up in the excitement of the World Cup, we thought it would be fun to do a little research on Mormons who have excelled in this worldwide sport.

 Photo from DCUnited.com

 Texas-born member Daniel Woolard started his professional soccer career in 2005.
-He has played for the DFW Tornados, Chicago Fire, Carolina RailHawks, and most recently, D.C.
+He has played for the DFW Tornados, Chicago Fire, Carolina RailHawks, and D.C.
 United.

 Photo from Murilovisck Blog

-Brazilian convert Bruna Beatriz Benites Soares was baptized in 2000 and played the position of midfielder for Brazil in the 2012 Summer Olympics.
+Brazilian convert Bruna Beatriz Benites Soares was baptized in 2000 and has played on the Brazilian team for both the 2012 and 2017 Summer Olympics.

 Photo from El Santo Tucumano

-Argentine Guillermo Lucas Franco joined the church as a youth in 2002 with his mother.
-Though he played in division 1 for Godoy Cruz team as a youth, he put his soccer ambitions on hold to serve in the Argentina Mendoza mission.
-He returned to the sport in 2007 after his mission and was brought back into the Godoy Cruz squad.
+Argentine Guillermo Lucas Franco joined the Church as a youth in 2002 with his mother.
+Though he played in division one for Godoy Cruz team as a young man, he put his soccer ambitions on hold to serve in the Argentina Mendoza mission.
+He returned to the sport and Godoy Cruz in 2007 after his mission.

 Photo from Planet Amarillo

 Retired soccer defender Jimmy Montanero earned 17 caps for the Ecuador national team between 1989 and 1993.
-He played for Barcelona for twenty years, and was team captain for most of that time.
+He played for Barcelona for 20 years and was team captain for most of that time.
 During his career, he was widely known as "El Mormón."

 Mormon Freddy Rincón was baptized into the Church in the year 2005.
 The offensive midfielder played for the Colombia National team between 1990 and 2001.